fofr/sam-and-paul.com/source/_posts/tembe-elephant-park.md

 We find our first elephant bull standing besides the road, nonchalantly pulling branches off a tree.
 We stopped close; in iMfolozi I’d have been worried, but the elephants here are different, they seem, on the whole, calmer and of a nicer disposition.
 It also helped being with Leo, he knows the elephants, he knows how grumpy or curious they can be.
 We pass him and continue to the hide.

+{% figure tembe-first-elephant.jpg portrait %}
+An elephant feeding at Mahlasela hide
+{% endfigure %}

 Mahlasela hide looks over a natural waterhole that’s artificially pumped with water during drought.
 It’s [streamed live on a web cam](http://tembe.co.za/web-cam/).
 There are elephant bulls drinking and frolicking in the mud, small herds of nyala cautiously approach to drink, storks hang around at the edges.
 On our way out we pass the elephant again, and a group of young giraffe who stare at us inquisitively.

+{% figure tembe-gathering-of-giraffe.jpg landscape %}
+A gathering of giraffe
+{% endfigure %}

 ### Collaring a lion